zrythm/zrythm/doc/user/glossary/intro.rst

   VST3
     VST3 is a plugin standard that supersedes :term:`VST2`.
-It is better to use VST3 than VST2, because it is released as :term:`free software`.
+It is better to use VST3 than VST2, because it is released as :term:`Free software`.
     However, we recommend using the :term:`LV2`
     standard instead.